sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 This is **Part I** of a two-part post on Function Tracing in `Go`. [`Part II`]({% post_url 2015-01-29-golang_trace_fns_part_2 %}) is now online!

 Google's `Go` is pretty cool, and fairly fast.
 A few weeks ago, I finally got around to messing with it.
-I wrote a couple of simple library functions, and decided that I wanted to build a small lib to trace functions in `Go`.
+I wrote a couple of simple library functions, and decided that I wanted to build a small lib to trace functions in golang.

 The following is an attempt to document my previously stated journey.
 Be warned, I have only been `Go`ing for the better part of the week.